Steve Johnson (tennis): College tennis

 Johnson chose to play college tennis for the University of Southern California.
-Johnson said of his decision, "I chose USC because I felt like I had a great relationship with Peter Smith, USC Tennis Coach, and I got along with the team really well."
+He said of his decision, "I chose USC because I felt like I had a great relationship with Peter Smith, USC Tennis Coach, and I got along with the team really well."

 As a freshman, Johnson was selected to All-Pac-10 First Team, as well as being named the Pac-10 Doubles Team of the Year with Robert Farah.
 He also reached the final of the Pac-10 singles championship match and he won the ITA Regionals Doubles Championship with Farah.

 As a sophomore, he was selected to represent the United States in the fourth annual Master'U BNP Paribas, an intercollegiate competition in which eight countries from around the world play for the title.
 He was also selected to the All-Pac-10 First Team and was the named the Pac-10 Doubles Team of the Year with Farah once again as well as winning the ITA Southwest Regionals doubles championship with Farah.
 As a sophomore, he won the ITA National Indoor championship.

 As a junior, he captured the 2010–11 NCAA Singles Championship, defeating Rhyne Williams in the final.
 He also won the 2011 Pac-10 Singles and Doubles Title with Raymond Sarmiento.
 In addition, he was selected as the NCAA Tournament Most Outstanding Player and to the NCAA All-Tournament Team for singles.

 In his senior season, he captured the 2011–2012 NCAA Singles Championship, defeating Kentucky's Eric Quigley in the final, overcoming a strained abdomen and shin splints and a bout of food poisoning to retain his title.

 Johnson was named the Intercollegiate Tennis Association Player of the Year for the 2010–11 and 2011–2012 seasons, as well as the 2010–2011 and 2011–2012 Pac-12 Men's Player of the Year.

 In his college career, he became a seven-time Intercollegiate Tennis Association (ITA) All-American, two-time NCAA Singles Champion, and he captured the team title for the Trojans in all four of his years there.
 Furthermore, he ended his college career with an unprecedented 72 match win streak.
 He has said that "the biggest thing that I have learned from college tennis is to play aggressive while playing within myself and to never give up, because every dual match could end up being decided on your court."
 These exploits led to Johnson's becoming the most decorated college player of all time.